ON-GOING PROGRAM ACTIVITIES ARE ALIGNED INTO THREE MAJOR AREAS:

 - GROUP MENTORING: Various activities to encourage learning, leadership, and social competance.
 These include GOFAR, SMARTS, and general on-going group activities.

 - “BUDDIES” Program: Bulldogs and Tigers, Cougars and Comets, Patriots and Warriors.
 High School athletes spend structured time weekly mentoring at elementary schools in this “character education” program that “works both ways.”
 The athletes help with reading, math, and PE, or just spend time with the younger students who treat them with the adulation usually reserved for rock stars and superheroes.
 This group also includes “Breakfast Buddies”, students who spend before-school time with their younger peers.

-BACKPACK PALS: For some students, the breakfast and lunch they receive at school are the only meals they eat.
-BACKPACK PALS meets the needs of these hungry youngsters by sending a backpack of nutritious, non-perishable, child-friendly food home from school with the child on Friday afternoon.
+- BACKPACK PALS: Hungry children cannot learn.
+For some students, the breakfast and lunch they receive at school are the only meals they eat.
+BACKPACK PALS helps alleviate childhood hunger by sending a backpack of nutritious, non-perishable, child-friendly food home from school with the child on Friday afternoon.

 Highest priority items are:

 - canned meat items (Vienna sausages, potted meat, Spam, etc.)

 - pudding cups

 The child returns the backpack to school on Monday morning for community volunteers to pick it up, refill it, and return it to a designated location at school before Friday.
 The generic backpack keeps the food secure while protecting the child’s identity and dignity.